{{currentView.title}}

 Al Shabaab’s Area of Operations

 Harakat al Shabaab al Mujahideen—commonly known as al Shabaab—is an al Qaeda affiliate based in Somalia.
 Al Shabaab emerged from Somalia’s civil war in the 1990s as part of a loose alliance of shari’a courts and armed groups.
-The group capitalized on the 2006 Ethiopian invasion to gain broader support and ultimately expanded across much of central and southern Somalia, becoming a rival to Somalia’s transitional government.
-Al Shabaab withdrew from Somalia’s capital Mogadishu in 2011, and African Union and Kenyan forces pushed the group out of population centers over the next several years.
+The group capitalized on the 2006 Ethiopian invasion to gain broader support and ultimately expanded across much of central and southern Somalia, nearly toppling Somalia’s transitional government.
+Al Shabaab withdrew from Somalia’s capital, Mogadishu, in 2011 after African Union forces intervened, and African Union and Kenyan forces pushed the group out of population centers over the next several years.
 The group formally pledged allegiance to al Qaeda in 2012.
-It conducted high-profile terror attacks in Kenya and Uganda in the 2010s.

 Attack Zone: An area where units conduct offensive maneuvers.